 - The frequency with which LEP individuals come in contact with the program.
 Again, because of the public nature of much of the Department’s work, it is difficult to determine the number/frequency with which LEP individuals come in contact with Department programs.
 LEP individuals are most likely going to come in contact with the Department as recipients of emergency fire, rescue, and medical response services or safety compliance, enforcement, and education outreach.
 Over the past year, it is estimated that the majority of Department staff surveyed (65%) said they had zero to two interactions with LEP persons a month.
-13.33% of survey respondents indicated they had 3-4 interactions with LEP persons.
+13.33% of survey respondents indicated they had 3-4 interactions with LEP persons a month.

 - The resources available to the recipient and the costs.
 The Department has “I Speak” language cards available at the front desk.
-If necessary, the Department is also able to utilize services available through the Boise Police Department’s Community Outreach Division’s Refugee and Immigrant Liaison Officer at City Hall West, or access the telephone language service – Language Line Services – through the Clerk’s Office located at City Hall.
-Google translate will also be installed on the Department’s website.
-It is not known how many employees are bilingual in the Department.
+If necessary, the Department is also able to utilize services available through the Boise Police Department’s Community Outreach Division’s Refugee and Immigrant Liaison Officer at City Hall West or access the telephone language service – Language Line Solutions.
+Google translate has been installed on the Department’s website.
+Four employees are bilingual in the Department.
 They speak Spanish, Korean, Tagalog, and Austronesian.

 The Department will ensure that department flyers include information about providing language assistance if necessary.
 The Department will continue to locate “I Speak” cards at the front desk.
-It will also have Google Translate installed on its website and have access to Google Translate on any front office computer where LEP individuals may be encountered.
-When an interpreter is needed in person or on the telephone, the Department will access the telephone language service – Language Line Services – through the Clerk’s Office and/or will obtain access to an interpreter through the Police Department’s Interpreter Contact list.
+It also has Google Translate installed on its website and have access to Google Translate on any front office computer where LEP individuals may be encountered.
+When an interpreter is needed in person or on the telephone, the Department will access the telephone language service – Language Line Solutions –and/or will obtain access to an interpreter through the Police Department’s Interpreter Contact list.

 The Department will continue to provide notice on its website and in its outreach materials that language assistance is available upon request.
-In addition, a notice in Spanish will be posted at the front desk of the Department explaining that language assistance is available upon request.
+In addition, a notice in Spanish has been posted at the front desk of the Department explaining that language assistance is available upon request.

 Send a Message to Human Resources